 To configure the proper functioning of the Store Pickup with Locator extension, you also need to set appropriate options under the Store Locator tab of the Amasty Extensions configuration interface.
 The Store Locator settings are divided into four sections: General, Map and Customer’s Geolocation, Store Locator Page, and Shipping Table Rates.

 In the first section, you should enter your Google API Key.
-Then, you can enable/disable the following functions: generation of separate pages for each store location, the ability for customers to leave reviews to locations, and visibility of the “Available in stores” link on the product pages.
+Then, you can enable/disable the following functions: generation of separate pages for each store location, the ability for customers to leave reviews to pick-up points, and visibility of the “Available in stores” link on the product pages.
 You can create a custom name for the mentioned link that will be displayed on the product pages.
 Next, you decide whether the store locator page will open in a new tab and specify the page title.
 It is also possible to add a link to the store locator page to the toolbar and footer from here.

 In the following section of the Amasty Store Locator settings, you can enable/disable the usage of the browser location and Geo IP data for identifying a user’s location.
 Here, you also decide whether to show the nearest store location by default, set the map’s zoom level, and enable/disable clustering of nearby stores.
+Besides, you can activate pick-up points search on the click.

 The Store Locator Page section includes three tabs: Main Settings, General Visual Settings, and Sidebar Store List Visual Configuration.